PHILANOS DIRECTORS 2020-2021

 Gwen Wesley is a member of the Philanos governance committee and chair of strategic planning.
 She is a founding member and past president of the Spirit of St. Louis Women’s Fund.
 She is a member of the nominating committee and the advisory council.
 Gwen also serves on the board of the Women’s Society of Washington University, where she chairs the scholarship committee and on the board of Women’s Voices Raised for Social Justice.
 Gwen’s corporate experience includes management positions in information systems technology, governmental and environmental affairs, and corporate director of diversity and equal employment opportunity.
 Gwen has worked with elected officials and neighborhood organizations to revitalize neglected neighborhoods in North St. Louis City.
 She has served as executive director of a not-for-profit organization and as a quality control agent with the Division of Children and Family Services.
 Her on-going compassion for children in foster care led her to become a Court Appointed Special Advocate (CASA) in St. Louis County Family Court and to later join their board of directors.
 On the national level, Gwen served on the National CASA Association curriculum advisory committee, developing and presenting material to prepare volunteers to advocate for children in courts throughout the United States.
 She remains “on-call” as a third-party reviewer for foster care cases in St. Louis County.
 Gwen holds a B.S. in English and an M.B.A.
 She is a charter member of the St. Louis Symphony In Unison Chorus, where she chairs the advisory committee.

-Colleen Willoughby is the founder of the Washington Women's Foundation (WaWF) where she served as president from 1995 to 2008.
+Colleen Willoughby, Founder of Philanos is the founder of the Washington Women's Foundation (WaWF) in 1995 in Seattle, WA and served as president from 1995 to 2008.
+In 2008 she established PHILANOS, in response to the growing interest in collective giving funds modeled after the WaWF model.
+It has grown to 17,000+ members in over 75 locations including two funds she established in Melbourne, Australia and Shanghai, China.
+She personally visited these two cities and others in her efforts to advance the model globally.
 She has served as president of the Junior League of Seattle and has been a member of the board of directors of the Association of Junior Leagues International.
 She has served on the boards of The Seattle Foundation, Children's Hospital and Regional Medical Center Foundation, and the Saul and Dayee Haas Foundation.
 She has chaired the boards of Leadership Tomorrow, The Seattle Children's Home, and the United Way of King County.
-She is a founder of CityClub, a public affairs forum, and she currently serves as a member of the advisory board at the Evans School of Public Affairs at the University of Washington.
-She is a Trustee Emerita of Whitman College.
-In 2008 Colleen established WCGN in response to the growing interest from organizations involved in collective giving using the WWF model.
+She is a founder of CityClub, a public affairs forum in Seattle, and she currently serves as a member of the advisory board at the Evans School of Public Policy and Governance at the University of Washington.
+She is a graduate and Trustee Emerita of Whitman College.
 Colleen is currently a Director of Global Women - Partners in Philanthropy, a newly established organization to advance the model of collective giving globally.
-She has visited China and Australia.
-She was a public middle school teacher and is a graduate of Whitman College.
+She began her career as a public middle school teacher.